r0tary/Modbus-STM32WB/Documentation/README.md

 }
 ```

 During initialization functions the rest of the structure is connected with the declared semaphore, task and timer(s).
+To see the full structure see the [Modbus.h](url) file

 ## Block Diagram